Quick Start Guide

 Configuration File

-Create telemetry.config.json in your project root:
+Create telemetry.config.json in the project root:

 {